Piotr Murdzia

-Piotr Murdzia (born 20 February 1975, in Gdańsk) is a Polish chess International Master (IM), International Solving Grandmaster, and eight-time world champion in chess problem solving.
+Piotr Murdzia (born 20 February 1975, in Gdańsk) is a Polish chess International Master, International Solving Grandmaster, and eight-time world champion in chess problem solving.
+He is known as one of the best chess problem solvers in the world.

+Chess career

 He was awarded the IM title by FIDE in 1994.
 He won tournaments in Świdnica (1998) and Legnica (2003) making two grandmaster's norms.